Little Busters!: Music

 A remix album titled Deejay Busters!, featuring tracks from Little Busters!, Ecstasy and Kud Wafter, was released in May 2011.
-A single sung by Rita was released in October 2012 for the first anime series titled "Little Busters! / Alicemagic", which contains the anime's opening and ending themes in original, short, and instrumental versions.
+A single sung by Rita was released in October 2012 for the first anime series titled "Little Busters!
+(TV animation ver.) / Alicemagic (TV animation ver.)", which contains the anime's opening and ending themes in original, short, and instrumental versions.
 A piano arrange album titled Ripresa, which also features tracks from Little Busters!, Ecstasy and Kud Wafter, was released in April 2013.
 A single sung by Suzuyu was released in October 2013 for the Little Busters!
 Refrain anime series titled "Boys be Smile / Mezameta Asa ni wa Kimi ga Tonari ni", which contains the anime's opening theme.
 A single sung by Ayaka Kitazawa was released in November 2013 for the Refrain anime series titled "Kimi to no Nakushi Mono / Namidairo no Tsubasa", which contains the anime's ending theme.
 A soundtrack containing tracks featured in the Refrain anime titled Little Busters!
 Refrain Original Soundtrack was released in December 2013 at Comiket 85.
 A compilation album titled Little Busters!
 Perfect Vocal Collection mainly containing previously released vocal tracks for the visual novels and anime adaptations was released in April 2014.
 Each of the albums released were on Key's record label Key Sounds Label.